anarkiwi/vessel/README.md

 * it uses the user port, not the cartridge port
 * it does not use/need any CIA shift register ports
 * it can transfer multiple bytes per transaction (unlike ACIA/6850 designs)
+* the C64 can have configure Vessel to filter MIDI messages to save CPU time

 If you are interested in acquiring a Vessel please contact josh@vandervecken.com.